 Aside from the discount, before filing a claim, it's always good practice to figure out whether it's worth it.
 Let's look at an example.
 Let's say a leaky roof damaged your ceiling.
 There is a watermark on the ceiling, but there isn't any other damage.
 You have a $1,000 deductible and repairs will cost about that amount.

 In this case, it's best to handle the repairs on your own dime.
 If you file a claim, you'd have to pay the $1,000 deductible AND your rates will likely increase because you filed a claim and because you’d lose any claims-free discount.

 In this case, you'd wind up paying more for filing a claim than paying for it yourself.

 Before filing a claim, you should make sure that you're not going to actually lose money in the long run because of filing a claim.

-Retirees over 55 can enjoy a 10 percent discount.
+Retirees over 55 can enjoy a potential discount.
 The reasoning is that retirees are more often at home so they will spot a problem earlier than someone who works 9-to-5.

 For instance, imagine if a basement pipe bursts and floods the basement one morning.
 A retiree who spends time at home during the day will likely hear the water flowing and call a plumber -- after hopefully turning off the water to the home.

 Being home can avert a flooded basement and thousands of dollars' worth of damage, which is why insurers provide the senior retiree discount.